 Properly designed digital signature schemes used for authentication will remain secure until the day a suitable quantum computer actually comes online.
 Today’s quantum computers are limited in size and, therefore, pose no threat to present-day cryptography.
 And several significant engineering obstacles must be overcome before the threat becomes real.

-Nevertheless, experts think these obstacles will be overcome in time.
-Many experts predict that a quantum computer capable of breaking today’s standard public-key algorithms will be available within the planned life of systems currently in development.
+Nevertheless, experts think these obstacles will fade in time.
+Many predict that a quantum computer capable of breaking today’s standard public-key algorithms will be available within the planned life of systems currently in development.

 Today’s public-key algorithms are deployed for authentication, digital signature, data encryption, and key establishment purposes.
-Once quantum computers of sufficient size become a reality, we will need replacement schemes for each of these functions.
+Once quantum computers of sufficient size become a reality, we’ll need to replace cryptographic schemes for each of these functions.

-Data encryption and key-agreement algorithms are susceptible to a recorded-cipher-text attack, in which an adversary today records exchanges protected by pre-quantum algorithms and stores the cipher text for analysis in the future — once they have access to a large-scale quantum computer.
-At that point they will be able to recover the plaintext.
-For these key purposes, depending on the required algorithm security lifetime, pre-quantum cryptography will become vulnerable sooner.
+Data encryption and key-agreement algorithms are susceptible to a recorded-cipher-text attack, in which an adversary today records exchanges protected by pre-quantum algorithms and stores the cipher text for analysis in the future.
+This is what’s known as a “harvest now, decrypt later” strategy.
+Once a viable quantum computer is created, hackers will be able to recover the plaintext.
+Depending on the required algorithm security lifetime, pre-quantum cryptography will become vulnerable sooner for these key purposes.

 Once a suitable quantum computer exists, a signer could repudiate signatures created earlier, claiming that they were forged using a private key broken later by a quantum computer.